smucclaw/logical-english-client/README.md

     We support multiple Logical English server backends, and this namespace comprises multiple sub namespaces, each allowing one to query a different backend.
-    Currently, we have 2 functions, each for querying a different stable backend, namely:
+    Currently, we have 2 functions, each for querying a different backend, namely:
     1. The `query-le!` function in the [le-api-client.pengines.core](src/logical_english_client/le_api_client/pengines/core.cljs) namespace is used to query a server running the